Cutthroat1/1st-markdown/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: cutthroat1
-about: Suggest an idea for this project
+about: learning to code

 ---